U.S. Marine dies of injuries in Australian training accident

-SYDNEY (Reuters) - A U.S. soldier has died after being hurt in a vehicle accident during training exercises in northern Australia, the Marine Corps said on Wednesday.
+SYDNEY (Reuters) - A U.S. Marine has died after being hurt in a vehicle accident during training exercises in northern Australia, the Marine Corps said on Wednesday.

 About 2,500 U.S. Marines are stationed in the tropical city of Darwin, strategically located on the coastal doorstep of neighboring Indonesia, as part of an annual rotation program that began in 2011.